metabolomicsworkbench/MetGENE/README.md

 While no KEGG license is required to run the web app on user's local computer (e.g., access as localhost:install_location_withrespectto_DocumentRoot/MetGENE, or, restrict its access to the IP addresses belonging to their own research group), if the user wishes to provide this tool (or their own tool based on a subset of this tool involving use of KEGG APIs) as a service (see LICENSE), they must obtain their own KEGG license with suitable rights.

+The cache folder should have rwx permission for apache:apache, assuming that the web server runs as the user 'apache'.
+This can be acheived by the linux command:

+sudo chown -R apache:apache cache

 ### Faster version of MetGENE
 If and only if the user has purchased license for KEGG FTP Data, they can activate a 'preCompute' mode to run faster version of MetGENE.
 To acheive this, please set preCompute = 1 in the file setPrecompute.R.
 Otherwise, please ensure that preCompute is set to 0 in the file setPrecompute.R.
 Further, to use the faster version, the user needs to run the R scripts in the 'data' folder first.
 Please see the respective R files in the 'data' folder for instructions to run them.